 PS — the neighbor took a picture of the crash, and insisted I include it."

-This picture actually captures the aftermath of an July 2005 accident in Fort Smith, Arkansas, the result of a teenage driver who was distracted by a cell phone and ran his Ford F-150 pickup truck off the road, sending the vehicle airborne and launching it into a garage, where it came to rest atop a Ferrari:
+The driver involved in the accident behind this image was not in fact a mature married woman who ineptly crashed the family pickup into her own garage, but rather a speeding, distracted male teenager who ran his truck off the road and into someone else's garage.
+This photograph captures the aftermath of a July 2005 accident in Fort Smith, Arkansas, the result of a teenage driver who diverted his attention to reach for a cell phone and ran his Ford F-150 pickup truck off the road, sending the vehicle airborne and launching it into a garage where it came to rest atop a Ferrari:

 A Fort Smith family had their home remodeled, unintentionally, after a pickup truck landed in their garage on top of a 2000 Ferrari.

 The accident happened just before four Sunday evening on Jenny Lind Road in Fianna Hills.
 According to the police report, the teenage driver reached for a cell phone and ran off the road and became airborne.
 He caused about two hundred thousand dollars worth of damage to the garage, the Ferrari, a PT Cruiser as well as 2 motorcycles.

 The speed limit is posted at 30 miles per hour, but the owner of the damaged home as well as neighbors say there have been plenty of problems in the past.
 It's been nonstop traffic for the neighborhood with a steady stream of cars driving by to get a view of a flattened Ferrari and devastated garage.

 Owner Steve Marts wasn't home at the time of the accident, but got the bad news over the phone.
 "I was just numb, just real numb," Marts said.